keremoktar/keremoktar.github.io/docs/advice.md

 - Think about a couple projects that you would be really excited to do.
 What would some experiments look like?
 What would the experiments tell us?
 What would be challenging about them (e.g., confounds)?
 Who in the lab could you collaborate with on these projects?
    - The more concrete your vision, the easier it will be for you to communicate it.

 Thanks for reading, and best of luck!
-If you would like to send me anonymous feedback, about this guide, please [click here.](https://docs.google.com/forms/d/1t2G5ZI214eO0Qs7lT00XGp47SAOlQRsedRkwc87SUnY){:target="_blank"}
+If you would like to send me anonymous feedback about this guide, please use the [anonymous feedback form.](https://docs.google.com/forms/d/1t2G5ZI214eO0Qs7lT00XGp47SAOlQRsedRkwc87SUnY){:target="_blank"}

 <img src="https://static01.nyt.com/images/2022/05/29/books/29BACKPAGE_KAFKA3/29BACKPAGE_KAFKA3-jumbo.jpg?quality=75&auto=webp" alt="Kafka_2" class="center">